KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 -  perform cross navigation to other documents.

-Referring to :numref:`pivottablefeat`, Pivot table consists of:
+Referring to next figure, Pivot table consists of:

 -  (a) dimensions involved in the analysis,
 -  (b) cells with data,